forge42dev/Remix-Dev-Tools/README.md

 - You can press `Arrow Left` and `Arrow Right` to cycle through all available commands in your projects package.json file.
 - You can press `Ctrl + C` to cancel the current command.
 - You can press `Ctrl + L` to clear the terminal.

+### Detached mode

+Detached mode allows you to un-dock the Remix Dev Tools from the browser and move it to a separate window.
+This is useful if you want to have the dev tools open on a separate monitor or if you want to have it open on a separate window on the same monitor.

 ## Getting Started